 This can result in pain and further dysfunction.

-Therefore, one of the primary benefits of muscle scraping is reducing pain by breaking up scar tissues and adhesions and increasing blood flow to promote healing.
+Therefore, one of the primary benefits of muscle scraping is pain relief by breaking up scar tissues and adhesions and increasing blood flow to promote healing.

 Essentially, the discomfort sensation of the muscle scraper pulling on your tissues reaches the brain faster than the other pain signals from whatever injury or issue is ailing you; therefore, that pain is less bothersome.